My African Big Tour

 The absence of established roads in the northern desert of Sudan was compensated by the unexpectedly warm hospitality of the local people, who frequently welcomed me into their modest homes.
 Such gestures, routine for them, were profoundly appreciated by me.

-Furthermore, participating in safaris in Kenya to witness the remarkable wildlife of the African savannah is indispensable, while sunbathing on the exquisite beaches of Zanzibar served as the perfect finale to my trip.
+Going on safaris in Kenya to see the incredible wildlife of the African savannah was one of the essential things to do, while relaxing on the beautiful beaches of Zanzibar was the perfect ending to my African Big Tour.

 When travelling in Africa the expectations have to be adjusted to reality.
 Apart from wildlife, tribes and limited natural wonders, there are hardly any historical, architectural or educational landmarks that could be compared with worldwide standards.
 It is all about people, mingling, markets, colors, surviving and taking it easy, as it is.

-Frequently, I found myself questioning why I was spending a significant amount of money on uncomfortable transport, horrible accommodation or unappetizing food hat I would typically avoid in other situations.
+I often found myself wondering why I was spending so much money on uncomfortable transport, terrible accommodation, or unappetizing food that I would normally avoid in any other situation.

-During my first trip I didn’t adequately understand my mission in Africa, resulting in various challenges.
-It wasn’t until years later, as I began to travel without specific expectations, that I learned to appreciate some of the most formidable destinations in Africa.
+During African Big Tour, I didn’t fully appreciate the continent, which led to many challenges.
+It wasn’t until years later, when I started traveling without specific expectations, that I learned to truly appreciate some of the continent’s most demanding destinations.